GitQuest/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_resolvedissues.md

-Corrected a problem where multiple duplicate alerts were sent after an alarm actions change. | DS-1712 Corrected a problem where SQL Agent - Jobs Failed alerts were re-sent when alarm actions were created. | DS-1743 Corrected a problem where SQLAgentJobList writing too much data to Spotlight Statistics Repository. | DS-1630
+Corrected a problem where multiple duplicate alerts were sent after an alarm actions change. | DS-1712 Corrected a problem where SQL Agent - Jobs Failed alerts were re-sent when alarm actions were created. | DS-1743 Corrected a problem where SQLAgentJobList writing too much data to Spotlight Statistics Repository. | DS-1630 Corrected a problem where SQL Running Out Of Threads alarm is reporting false positives. | DS-1814

 {% include links.html %}